F1sher1998/WebSocket-Notifications/README.md

     Enables a real time message pushing by using websocket to simulate recieving a message inside a chat.

-How to use it:
+How to use it

 1. Install necessary package by writing: "npm i" in your console

 ## For the nex tstep you will need to split your terminal window to have two separate console prompts!

 2. In order to be able to execute necessary commands first "node" in your terminal to enter Node REPL mode

 3. Once in REPL mode insert this code into your terminal: "let ws = new WebSocket("ws://localhost:8080")"

 ## (you can do each step into one terminal at a time or both at once, doesnt matter)

 ## After you inserted command from stage 3 you should see "undefined" message on the next line, otherwise check if you copied code correctly

 4. To start listening to a conversation in real time insert this code into your terminal: "ws.onmessage = message => console.log(`${message.data}`)"

 5. Now do the same for the second terminal if you haven't yet!

 ## At this point if nothing went wrong you should have any errors or issues, if so then, great job!

 6. Now use this command to start chatting, this command will send message to the chat: "ws.send("Your message here..")"

 How it works in deeper detail